 Of course, if you decide not to use a subwoofer and you still want to play those 1000-watt gigs, you'll still need speakers with about 1000 watts of total power.

-A portable PA system is a great choice for small groups who need to change locations often
+A portable PA system, like this Yamaha STAGEPAS 600i, is a great choice for small groups who need to change locations often

 All-in-one speaker systems